Menu

 Get Your Contractor’s License

 You are not required to get a contractor’s license to start your pool cleaning business.
 However, you are legally required to be licensed as a contractor in most states if you will be conducting repairs costing over $500 per pool.
-However, obtaining a license is quite expensive, costing over $2,000.
-So, if you choose to focus solely on pool cleaning services and avoid any repair work, you’ll be fine without a contractor’s license.
-Nonetheless, do consider getting one to have the edge over your competition.
+However, obtaining a business license is quite expensive, costing more money than you can plan, which is over $2,000.

 Get Insurance